Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 3. Can I freeze these rolls?

 Absolutely!
 Place the uncooked rolls in a single layer on a baking sheet, freeze them for 1-2 hours, then transfer them to a freezer-safe bag or container.
-Cook them straight from frozen—just add an extra minute or two to the cooking time.
+No need to thaw—cook them straight from frozen and simply add an extra minute or two to the cooking time.

 4. What is the best way to reheat leftover rolls?